 Laser ablation brain surgery

 On May 29, 2013, Cook Children's became the first pediatric hospital in North Texas to perform iMRI-guided laser ablation brain surgery.
 For the patient, it was a triple win.
-He was the first to undergo this surgery, and this first at Cook Children's to have the surgery for epilepsy.
+He was the first to undergo this surgery, and the first at Cook Children's to have this surgery for epilepsy.
 But the biggest win of all was that just 24 hours after the surgery, the patient was seizure-free and discharged from the hospital.
 Being the first to perform this surgery wasn't the only benchmark we set that day.
 We raised the bar on more effective treatment for kids with epilepsy and brain tumors.

 On the road to a bright future.
 How a little girl came all the way from Oklahoma to have a brain tumor removed, and is now looking forward to a whole lot of bright tomorrows.
 Read Angelica's story here.